agdeva8/monochromed-pdf/README.md

 1. For error of the type: convert-im6.q16: not authorized `pdfFinal.pdf' @ error/constitute.c/WriteImage/1037.

-edit the following file: /etc/ImageMagick-6/policy.xml and set the permissions from none to read|write
+edit the following file: /etc/ImageMagick-6/policy.xml and set the permissions from none to read|write i.e.,
 Replace: rights="none" to rights="read|write"